 Cloud computing, DevOps and Infrastructure as Code

-The Cloud computing trend started around 2009 and it continues in 2016 - even so the grows may slow down.
+The Cloud computing trend started around 2009, and it continued in 2016 - even so, the grows may slow down.

-Looking at the big three cloud provider it seems that AWS (Amazon) and Azure (Microsoft) battling for the pole position.
+Looking at the prominent three cloud provider, it seems that AWS (Amazon) and Azure (Microsoft) battling for the pole position.
 Google App Engine seems to lose ground in this battle.

-The DevOps trend started around 2013 and continuous to be a hot topic in a lot of IT teams for 2016.
+The DevOps trend started around 2013 and continued to be a hot topic in a lot of IT teams for 2016.

-After the huge success of Cloud computing and DevOps, the next logical step is to eliminate manual steps to setup environments.
+After the massive success of Cloud computing and DevOps, the next logical step is to eliminate manual steps to set up environments.
 The next big trend may be Infrastructure as Code.
 Infrastructure as Code defines "[...] the process of managing and provisioning computing infrastructure (processes, bare-metal servers, virtual servers, etc.) and their configuration through machine-processable definition files, rather than physical hardware configuration or the use of interactive configuration tools" (Source)

 Big data and Data analysis

 Big data is a hot topic starting in 2012.
 Big Data describes "[...] datasets that are so large or complex that traditional data processing applications are inadequate."
 (Source) Together with Big Data, data analysis celebrates a renaissance.

 I noticed a lot of interest in near-real-time data analysis to enable timely A-B Testing of products enabled by Big data technologies.
 "A/B testing is a way to compare two versions of a single variable typically by testing a subject’s response to variable A against variable B, and determining which of the two variables is more effective."(Source)